Trusted advice and insurance solutions to protect what matters most.

-Ohio condo owners have a specific insurance policy that was designed just for their needs.
-It’s commonly referred to as a Condo Insurance Policy, or as an HO 6 in insurance lingo.
+Condo owners have a specific insurance policy that was designed just for their needs.
+It’s commonly referred to as a Condo Insurance Policy, or as a HO6 in insurance lingo.
 As a condo owner, you have unique needs that differ from a renter and you need a policy to meet those needs.

 Insurance for your condominium is very similar to homeowners insurance and renters insurance.
 In fact, a condo policy is essentially a combination of the two.